Ayurvedic Nutrition

 Oils and Fats

 Kapha needs the least oil of all three doshas.
-Use oils sparingly and choose warming, light varieties.
+Use sparingly.
+Choose warming, light varieties.

 Favour: Mustard oil (the best oil for Kapha), small amounts of sunflower oil, flaxseed oil